designRateConverter

 to Inf

 .
-This setting chooses the optimal number of stages for the filter.
-The function designs the filter as a decimator cascade of three stages with decimation factors equal to 2, 3, and 3, respectively.
+This setting allows the function to choose the optimal number of stages for designing the filter.
+The function designs the filter as a decimator cascade of three stages with decimation factors equal to 2, 3, and 3, respectively, for the three stages.

 decimMaxStages = designRateConverter(DecimationFactor=36,MaxStages=Inf,...